devdacian/solidity-fuzzing-comparison/README.md

 # Solidity Fuzzing Challenge: Foundry vs Echidna #

-A comparion of solidity fuzzing tools like Foundry and Echidna.
-Using a more [recent](https://github.com/crytic/echidna/actions/runs/6747387119) build of Echidna which appears to work fine with Solidity 0.8.23.
+A comparion of solidity fuzzing tools Foundry and Echidna.

 ## Setup ##

+Install a more [recent](https://github.com/crytic/echidna/actions/runs/6747387119) build of Echidna which appears to work fine with Solidity 0.8.23.

 To compile: